mykeura/Minimalist-Oceans/README.md

 # Minimalist Oceans 🌊

 The official Minimalist Oceans theme for Chromium-based browsers.
-A minimalist theme with a color palette inspired by Oceans, designed for a serene and elegant browsing experience.
+This design pairs a clean, distraction-free interface with a color scheme that reflects the essence of Oceans, creating a serene and focused browsing experience.

 ![Minimalist Oceans Theme Preview](images/preview.png)